Ask a Hiring Expert: How to Write a Job Posting (And Free Templates)

 • Avoid unnecessary descriptors in the title

-As you wrap up your job description, make sure you don’t just stop at the qualifications.
-If you really want to attract the most qualified candidates, you will need to do some extra selling and tell them why they should work for you.
+In today’s competitive labor market, it no longer works for job descriptions to simply be a laundry list of requirements.
+If you really want to attract the most qualified candidates, you also need to use the job posting to do some selling and tell them why they should work for you.
 The best way to do this is to list the benefits and/or perks!

 If your job is similar to those offered by your competitors, the benefits/perks you offer may swing a candidate in your direction.
 Also, your benefits may even generate more applicants for your company.

-Here are some benefits you might want to include if your company offers them:
+Here are some benefits you might want to include in the job posting if your company offers them:

 • Health insurance